This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Ironing Delicate or Embellished Items

-If you’re applying vinyl letters, place a cloth between the iron and the vinyl.
+For vinyl letters, slip a cloth between the iron and vinyl to avoid a sticky mess.

 Alternative Methods for Removing Wrinkles